The optimum shaft coupling for your application

 Shaft couplings from abp Antriebstechnik are used in a wide range of industries.
 Typical areas of application are:

-• Food industry: A shaft coupling from abp can be found in filling, packaging and processing machines.
-These are applications where particularly hygienic requirements prevail and couplings with FDA-compliant components are often necessary.
+• Food industry: abp shaft couplings are used in filling, packaging and processing machines.
+These are applications where hygiene requirements are particularly important and hygienic shaft couplings with FDA-compliant components are often necessary.

 • Automation: In automated production systems, abp shaft couplings ensure the precise transmission of movements and forces, for example in robots or conveyor belts.